2024-foss4g-europe/2024-foss4g-europe.github.io/content/schedule/pub-crawl.md

 city center with lots of opportunities for outside seating during the summer.
 But there are cosy and welcoming places beyond the immediate center too.

-During the conference week these "partner" pubs will be also marked with special FOSS4GE 2024 marking so it's easier to find them on the streets.
-Feel free to step in and also ask for a custom FOSS4GE conference drink.
+During the conference week these "partner" pubs will be also marked with special FOSS4GE 2024 signs so it's easier to find them on the streets.
+Feel free to step in and try to ask for a custom FOSS4GE conference drink.

 ## Mülä
 <div class="double-container">